smartgrids-aau/pdfsat/README.md

 A professional dual-screen presentation tool for displaying PDF slides with a dedicated presenter view.

-It always annoyed me that I don't have a convenient presentation tool fopr my PDF slides made with LateX Beamer.
-This tool uses mostly the same key bindings as power point and should be very intuitive to use, especially if you have used powerpoint before.
+It always annoyed me that I don't have a convenient presentation tool for my PDF slides made with LaTeX Beamer.
+This tool primarily uses the same key bindings as PowerPoint and should be very intuitive to use, especially if you have experience with PowerPoint.
-My main intention was to improve the quality of my presentations and my teaching of the Circuits Engineeing course at University of Klagenfurt.
+My primary intention was to enhance the quality of my presentations and teaching in the Circuits Engineering course at the University of Klagenfurt.

 The tool is written in Python 3 and runs on Windows, Linux and MacOS.